May a Landlord Choose Not to Renew a Lease?

 What to do if you want to stay

-If the apartment community management is not renewing the lease because they are renovating part of the community, ask if there is any way you can sign a new lease for another apartment in a different part of the community.
-This will still require a move, but it may be preferable to stay in a community that you like rather than relocate to another apartment community.
+If you live in an apartment community and your landlord is not renewing the lease because they are renovating your space, ask if you can sign a new lease for a different apartment in the community.
+This will still require a move, but if you like your apartment community, this might be better than moving to a new one.

-If the apartment community management is not renewing you lease because they are selling the property to another company, ask for the name of the company.
-Inquire whether you can sign a new lease with the new leasing company.
+If the landlord is not renewing your lease because they are selling the property to another company, ask for the name of the company and find out if you can sign a lease with the new owner.

-If you suspect that actions you have taken or neglected to take have led to the decision, you might discuss the matter directly with apartment management to see if options exist besides moving out of the community.
+If you suspect that the landlord is not renewing your lease because of actions you have taken or neglected to take, you should discuss this with them directly to see if they will offer you other options besides moving out.

 Be prepared to move

-Without a new lease, keep in mind that you will have to move and find a new apartment.
+Without a new lease, you will have to move and find a new apartment.
 Don’t waste time!
-Start making timely moving arrangements, as you may have only 30 or 60 days to make the move.
+Start making timely moving arrangements, because you might only have 15 or 30 days to make the move.